darktable-org/dtdocs/content/darkroom/masking-and-blending/overview.md

 5. There is an overall opacity slider _g_ which weakens the mask so that more of the original unprocessed image will show through in areas selected by the mask for image processing.
 This _opacity_ parameter, having a value between 0% and 100%.
 Typically an opacity of 0% outputs an image which is identical to the input image (the module has no effect) whereas an opacity of 100% delivers the maximum effect of the module and blending mode.

-6. The output of the blender _(2)_ and the original input image _I_ are added together in a final mixer _W_ as a weighted sum, where the weighting towards original image versus the processed/blended image depends on the mask level _M_ and the overall opacity paremeter _g_.
+6. The output of the blender _(2)_ and the original input image _I_ are added together in a combining mixer _C_ as a weighted sum, where the weighting towards original image versus the processed/blended image depends on the mask level _M_ and the overall opacity paremeter _g_.
 This mixing operation produces the final image _O_ that will be passed on to the next module.

 Blending and masking functionality is controlled via a group of icons located at the bottom of each applicable module.